yegor256/blog/_posts/2015/jul/2015-07-13-meetings-are-legalized-robbery.md

 or even a meeting video.
 Anyone who joins the project later will be able to understand how we came to the conclusion of using PostgreSQL and storing monetary amounts without cents.
-It's all there in the Git history and Github tickets, forever with us.
+It's all there in the Git history and GitHub tickets, forever with us.

 What if I need more opinions?
 Or if I'm still not sure the schema is good enough?
 No problem; I ask someone else to review it one more time and